Porsche 914: Goertz/Eurostyle 914/6R

 This car was a custom-bodied 914/6R that was first shown at the 1970 Turin Auto Show.
 The design was done by Count Albrecht von Goertz, and was built by the Turinese carrozzeria Eurostyle.
 Goertz, who had also done the design for the BMW 507 roadster, produced a body with a tapered nose and a roofline that extended straight back, ending with sloping sail panels that gave the car the appearance of a shooting-brake.

 Gerber/Sbarro rotary 914

-In 1970 Swiss Industrialist Dr. Alfred Gerber contracted compatriot car designer Franco Sbarro to build a customized 914.
-Sbarro installed the 2-rotor Wankel engine and semi-automatic transaxle from Gerber's NSU Ro80 in the mid-engined Porsche.
+In 1970, Swiss Industrialist Dr. Alfred Gerber contracted compatriot car designer Franco Sbarro to build a customized 914.
+Sbarro installed the 2-rotor Wankel engine and semi-automatic transaxle from Gerber's NSU Ro 80 in the mid-engined Porsche.
 The transaxle's inboard disc brakes were retained, and special halfshafts and shift-linkage were fabricated.
 A radiator was installed in the nose of the car, with fans sourced from a Renault R16.
 The engine produced 115 hp, and in the 914 returned 21 mpgus while allowing the car to reach a top speed of 190 kph.